 The lack of preciseness in care instruction may leave some customers confused or even disappointed by the product they have purchased.
 Most manufacturers advertise their air-bake pans as dishwasher safe, but are they?

-The main advantage of Air Bake sheets over traditional baking pans is more uniform heating of food.
-The air-insulated technology makes easier to prevent over-browning of the bottom, eliminates the problem with undercooked middles while improving the texture of your cookies.
-If you forget that you put the oven on, the extra few minutes won’t cause your cookies to come out burnt.
+The main advantage of air-bake sheets over traditional baking pans is the more uniform heating of food.
+The air-insulated technology makes it easier to prevent over-browning of the cookie bottom.
+This eliminates the problem with undercooked middles while improving the texture of your cookies.
+Plus, if you forget that you put the oven on, the extra few minutes won’t cause your cookies to come out burnt.

 Another advantage of these pans is the non-stick feature and easy release of baked foods that would normally require cooking spray or parchment paper.
 For most recipes, is not necessary to use any oil or butter.
 The cooking spray in combination with high heat can also discolor the pan over time.

 Air-bake sheets have air holes in the bottom designed to allow the hot air in the oven to circulate.
 Make sure to keep water from getting inside the layers when you clean your air-bake sheets.

 Air-Bake sheets are potentially more fragile than traditional cookie sheets and will warp from the heat after many uses.
-Denting may occur during packaging as well as the shipping process.
+Denting may occur during packaging as well as during the shipping process.
 They also can warp if you place anything heavy to sit on them or put too much pressure on them while cleaning.

-Due to double-layer construction, it takes a few more minutes longer for an Air-Bake sheet to warm up or cool off than a regular pan.
+Due to double-layer construction, it takes a few minutes longer for an Air-bake sheet to warm up or cool off than a regular pan.
 It could also take several minutes longer to bake your cookies than in a standard single-layer cookie sheet.

 Most air-bake sheets don’t have raised edges on all four sides, but there are some exceptions, such as Air-Bake Jelly Roll Deep Baking Dish.